devsecflow/deploy-harbor-eks/README.md

 ## Documentation

-For detailed information about setup, configuration, and usage, please visit our [full documentation](https://your-mkdocs-site-url.com).
+For detailed information about setup, configuration, and usage, please visit our [full documentation](https://devsecflow.github.io/deploy-harbor-eks/).

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](docs/CONTRIBUTING.md) for more details.

 ## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/devsecflow/deploy-harbor-eks/issues) or contact us at [devsecflow.com](https://devsecflow.com).
+Need help?
+[Open an issue](https://github.com/devsecflow/deploy-harbor-eks/issues) or contact us at [devsecflow.com](https://devsecflow.com).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## About DevSecFlow

-This project is maintained by DevSecFlow.
-Learn more about us and our services at [devsecflow.com](https://devsecflow.com).